 Now by riot I am referring to a form of civil disorder commonly characterized by a group lashing out in a violent public disturbance against authority, property or people.
 The type of riot I am referring to is different from an insurrection or TEOTWAWKI.
 It is normally limited in scope and while it can cover large areas such as the WATTS riots in Los Angeles is normally confined to a limited area.

 A major riot will normally only occur in a large city or in a venue where large numbers of people gather.
-So far there have not been significant riots in small communities, but this could change because of flash mobs.
+So far there have not been significant riots in small communities, but this could change due to inflammatory issues that make the headlines and then are amplified for days and weeks.

 Now I know that most people have never been in a riot.
 About 1970 I was in a couple while working undercover.
 At one, I was even caught on the wrong side of an advancing people line.
 Not a good place to be when the clubs come out.
 I was able to stay safe because I blended in with the crowd and they thought I was one of them.